Trophime/hifimagnet.paraview/README.md

 * see https://stackoverflow.com/questions/61159587/measure-distance-between-meshes

 # To-do:
+- [ ] monitor memory - for stats,histos improve by using selectblock instead of extractblock?
+- [ ] create a cli with argsparse command stasts,plots,views
+- [ ] split pv-statistics.py accordingly to cli commands (note add subparser option)
+- [ ] Add field for Magnetostatics and ThermoElectric physics
+- [ ] Add PlotOr and PlotOz
 - [ ] Test with MPI
 - [ ] Offset rendering - requires specific build options for paraview (see paraview downloads - healess ), '--force-offscreen-rendering'
 - [ ] Add min/max to legend